Greetings to all,

 History rightly examines many facets of various civilizations, and the collapse of various people groups have political, economic, cultural, and geographic explanations.
 But sin lies at the root of all misery, and since we are all sinners, all of us share responsibility for whatever is wrong in the world.
 “All have sinned and fall short of the glory of God.”

 Both the image of God and the fall of man mean that there is far more that unites, rather than divides, every person who has ever lived.
 Even an Egyptian god-king from thousands of years ago and our next door neighbor still share these same characteristics.
 Our differences remain skin deep.
+Rod Dreher (an Orthodox Christian) recently interviewed Louis Betty, a scholar of the work of the modern French author Michael Houllebecq.
+Neither Betty or Houllebecq profess any allegiance to Christianity, but Betty’s observation about the belief of the image of God in man are revealing.
+He commented,

 We see the confluence of the image of God and the Fall in every life and in every civilization.
 We all seek order and coherence.
 We all seek to create distinctions (just as in Genesis 1) in our lives, giving precedence to some things over others, and so on.
 In this way we image the God who made us.
 Yet we also see that we often choose to embrace death to create our personal/civilizational kingdoms.
 We will hate others to make the kind of order we wish for our own lives.
 Nations may literally kill and destroy others to achieve the peace they desire.